 - Too stiff to stalk around in.

-2. LaCrosse Men’s Alphaburly Pro Hunting Boot
+2. LaCrosse Men’s Alphaburly Pro Hunting Boot (Our Choice)

 The LaCrosse Men’s Alphaburly Pro Hunting Boots are the best waterproof hunting boots for cold weather.
 Rubber plays a huge role in the popularity and effectiveness of these boots.
 The outer casing is made of unscented rubber and so are the soles, which is great when you want some additional physical resistance and flexibility with your hunting boots.
 Another great feature is the pretty self-evident green Realtree printed camouflage that tricks visibility.